Tony Spiro

 Where Cosmic stands out is in how it handles the full content lifecycle: from writing and media management, to publishing and delivery.
 Real customers like FINN, Vuetify, Tripwire Interactive, and Eastman Music use Cosmic across a range of use cases, from marketing sites to product documentation.

 Pricing: Free tier available.
-Paid plans start at $59/month.
+Builder is $49/month, Team is $299/month, Business is $499/month, and Enterprise is custom.
 Additional team members are $29/user/month.
 See the full pricing breakdown.

 Strengths: